2001 shows • Page 51 of 101

 Mills wanders around his flat, telling ludicrous fictional anecdotes about his showbusiness friends and reminiscing about his time as a television producer.
 These stories are illustrated by genuine clips from the ITV archives, which, interspersed with Mills' own heavily-contrived commentaries and bizarre non-sequiturs, come together to reveal surreal fictional backstories.

-The Plant family has run a garden centre in Rotherhithe since Dickens’ time, surviving both war and redevelopment.
+Gone to Seed is a British comedy-drama series created by Tony Grounds, a standalone spin-off to his earlier Gone to the Dogs.
+With much of the cast returning—albeit in new roles—the six-episode series follows the Plant family, who have run a garden centre in Rotherhithe since Dickens’ time, surviving both war and redevelopment.
 But now, family rivalry threatens to poison their unlikely paradise when matriarch Mag refuses to hand over control to her triplet children.
 Frumpy Hilda has only one passion in life: Milwall FC.
-Country and Western singer Monty dreams of turning the run-down nursery into a floral oasis in the heart of Docklands, whilst his one-eyed jobless builder and part-time wrestler Winston doesn’t know a begonia from a buttercup!
-A local conman, Wesley Willis, lurks in the shadows and knows the true-worth of prime-location London real-estate.
+Country/western singer Monty dreams of turning the run-down nursery into a floral oasis in the heart of Docklands, whilst his one-eyed jobless builder and part-time wrestler Winston doesn’t know a begonia from a buttercup!
+Meanwhile, local conman Wesley Willis lurks in the shadows and knows the true-worth of prime-location London real-estate.

 Bad Influence! is an early to mid-1990s British factual television programme broadcast on CITV between 1992 and 1996, and was produced in Leeds by Yorkshire Television.
 It looked at video games and computer technology, and was described as a "kid’s Tomorrow's World".
 It was shown on Thursday afternoons and had a run of four series of between 13 and 15 shows, each of 20 minutes duration.
 For three of the four series, it had the highest ratings of any CITV programme at the time.
 Its working title was Deep Techies, a colloquial term derived from 'techies' basically meaning technology-obsessed individuals.